Ansel is curious about other cultures and enjoys discussing philosophy and debating various beliefs and superstitions.

 - In Polish culture, sneezing is believed to be an inauspicious sign.
 The belief is that when a person sneezes, their mother-in-law is talking ill of them.
 If the person who sneezes is unmarried, they may have a bad relationship with their mother-in-law once married.
 This superstition has become a popular belief in the modern age.

 - Superstitions associated with sneezing in Eastern Asia are rather diverse.
-However, a parallel belief about sneezing in Japanese, Korean, Vietnamese and Chinese culture attributes a great deal to gender.
+However, a parallel belief about sneezing in Japanese, Korean, Vietnamese, and Chinese culture attributes a great deal to gender.
 A popular superstitious belief prevalent in East Asian countries is if a person is being talked about behind their back, it causes them to sneeze loudly.
 Furthermore, the number of sneezes dictates if something bad or good is being said.
 One sneeze means people are saying good things about you; two sneezes in a row means people are saying bad things about you; three sneezes in a row is a sign that someone is in love with you or you may fall in love soon.
 Four or more sneezes mean a calamity will come upon the person or their family.

 - In Islamic culture, beliefs are based on prophetic teachings and tradition.
-In Muslim countries it is customary for the person that sneezes to say “Al-hamdu- Lillah” (“Praise be to God”), and his/her companions should utter the words “Yarhamuk-Allaha” ("May God have mercy on you") to which the sneezer should respond with “Yahdeekum Allah Wa Yuslihu Baalakum” (“May Allah guide you”).
+In Muslim countries, it is customary for the person that sneezes to say “Al-hamdu- Lillah” (“Praise be to God”), and his/her companions should utter the words “Yarhamuk-Allaha” ("May God have mercy on you") to which the sneezer should respond with “Yahdeekum Allah Wa Yuslihu Baalakum” (“May Allah guide you”).

 - In Indian culture, sneezing before going to work or sneezing as you step out of your home is considered inauspicious.
 It is customary to pause when you sneeze and drink a little water to break the jinx and avoid misfortune.

 - In Italian culture, a cat sneezing is considered good luck, the belief being that it expels bad luck and brings prosperity.
 Moreover, if a bride hears a cat sneeze on her wedding day, it means she will have a happy marriage.
-But, if a cat sneezes three times, your whole family will come down with a cold!
+However, if a cat sneezes three times, your whole family will come down with a cold!

 The following beliefs are more widespread and can't be attributed to a single culture or society.